Oluwakemi-moyin/HR_DATA/README.md

 ### Data Collected
 ---
 This data contains some key columns.
-1. Attrition
+1. Attrition rate : rate at which employee leave the organisation.
+Both voluntary or involuntary without replacement.
+Calculated as; count of attrition/total number of employees
-2. CF_age_band
+2. CF_age_band - age range of employees.
-3. CF_current_employee
+3. CF_current_employee- total number of current employees.
-4. Job satisfaction
+4. Job satisfaction : shows level of satisfaction of employees with their jobs
-5. Daily rate
-6. Momthly income
-7. Gender
-8. Years at Company
-9. Educational Field
+5. Yearly income- how much is being paid to employees per year.
+Calculated as; monthly income*12
+7. Gender - defines the gender classification of the employees in the company.
+8. Job role- it is the job functions of each employee
+9. Education- level of education attaned by employees

 ### Project Objective
 ---